platformsh/platformsh-docs/src/gettingstarted/own-code.md

 # Import your own code

-Welcome to Platform.sh!
-Getting started is as easy as opening a free trial account and initializing one of our maintained templates on a new project.
+Importing your own code to Platform.sh is as easy as installing the CLI and configuring your application with a few files.

-There are no requirements on your part at this point.
-This guide will take you from zero to hero - from first glance to a completely built and deployed application entirely in your browser.
+In the code examples select the language your application uses, and this guide will take you through the steps to start developing with Platform.sh!

 <html>
 <head>